edeandrea/skupper-local-gateway/README.md

 What this guide aims to do is to proxy _any_ local process running on a local laptop with a Kubernetes cluster so that traffic will flow in and out of a local laptop, allowing the application(s) on the Kubernetes cluster to interact with a local laptop as if it was running on the cluster.

-These instructions help set up the Skupper gateway process on a local laptop so that it _looks_ like a Kubernetes cluster to the outside world.
+These instructions help set up the Skupper gateway process on a local laptop running in a container so that it _looks_ like a Kubernetes cluster to the outside world.

 ## Skupper Setup instructions